christophihl/startupengineer/content/_repos/dat_sci_3/15_rep_stock.md

 ```

 * The index is a column of dates.
 This is different from data frames, which generally do not have row names and indicies are a sequence from 1:nrow.
 * The values are prices and volumes.
 We’ll be working primarily the `adjusted price` when graphing, since this removes the effect of stock splits.
+This value is the closing price adjusted for any stock splits or dividends that occured during the time range.

 ### Project Setup